 Is the courier service available to pick up and deliver your package as you need on an on-demand or recurring delivery basis?
 Many companies will work with you for delayed delivery, but if you need something picked up as soon as possible, you want to be sure the courier is prepared to accommodate that.

 Your time is valuable.
 As you browse courier services, pay attention to the ones with the most intuitive websites that make it easy to set up an account and talk with customer representatives if necessary.
 A good delivery team will make it as natural as possible for you to start using their services.

-4. Size Limitations
+4. Size or Material Limitations

 Not every fleet is built the same.
 Can the courier service adjust for the size of your products?
 Your larger orders may call for a whole dock truck, but if you’re selling smaller products, it may make more sense to use a smaller vehicle to skip traffic or a lengthy delivery list.
 Look for a fleet that can handle a wide range of deliveries.

 Material limitations can also come into play.
 If you have occasional or regular shipping that requires the company to follow certain HAZMAT regulations, it’s important to make sure they have those clearances.
 Shipping lab specimens and other medical equipment is one example.

 Your customers will appreciate the ability to monitor their orders, so choose a courier service with tracking capabilities.
 This added perk goes a long way toward strengthening the relationship between your and your customers.
 For added security, look for a courier that will notify you when they’ve completed your customer’s delivery.